OPS-E2E-PPE/VBA-Docs/excel/Concepts/Cells-and-Ranges/cell-error-values.md

 keywords: vbaxl10.chm5199688
 f1_keywords:
 - vbaxl10.chm5199688
-ms.prod: excel
 ms.assetid: cc4ccabf-37f0-b33d-c03f-13763b85e440
 ms.date: 06/08/2017
-localization_priority: Priority
+ms.localizationpriority: medium
 ---

 # Cell Error Values

 You can insert a cell error value into a cell or test the value of a cell for an error value by using the **CVErr** function.
 The cell error values can be one of the following **xlCVError** constants.